Why do I owe taxes as a non-resident?

 But why an amount owing?
 Are non-residents taxed more?

-There is only one tax system in Canada and the tax brackets are the same for every worker in Canada, no matter if they are a Canadian citizen, a temporary worker, a student or a non-resident.
-However, there is a difference which tax credits can be claimed, depending on your tax situation, for example if you are a non-resident.
+There is only one tax system in Canada and the tax brackets are the same for every worker in Canada, regardless of whether you are a Canadian citizen, a temporary foreign worker, an international student, or a non-resident.
+However, where differences do arise is in the area of tax credits.
+The specific tax credits you are eligible to claim depend on your individual tax situation.

 An amount owing as a non-resident only occurs if you